DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claims 5, 12 and 20 recites “different” is a relative term which renders the claim indefinite.
+Claims 1, 12 and 19 “different” is a relative term which renders the claim indefinite.
 The term “different” is not defined by the claim, the specification does not provide a standard for ascertaining the requisite degree, and one of ordinary skill in the art would not be reasonably apprised of the scope of the invention.
+For example, a width dimension is a random variable which follows a bell shape curve have average and +/- 3 sigma value, the width dimension is measure by a critical dimension measuring tool and tools have tool measuring accuracy capability and there repeated measurements of a dimension are always different to a degree and likewise for different openings.
 As such the claims are unclear and indefinite.

 Claim Rejections - 35 USC § 102